What’s It Like to Be a Travel Nurse in Pennsylvania?Posted On September 5, 2018

 How to be a Pennsylvania facility’s top candidate

-Having a license in hand is one of the number one ways to land a travel nursing job in Pennsylvania.
+Having a license in hand is one of the number one ways to land a travel nursing job in Pennsylvania since it is not a member of the nurse compact states (eNLC).
 Furthermore, being close by or able to go to PA to complete fingerprints prior to assignment is essential since this is an annual requirement even if you are already licensed.
 Unless your specialty is difficult for facilities to fill, your resume may go to the bottom of the pile but not if you have planned ahead and obtained your license before submitting.

 Whether you’re fond of tall buildings or tall mountains, Pennsylvania has a lot in store for every travel nurse out there.
-Browse our job board or call a recruiter to apply over the phone at 800-299-8132.
+Browse our travel nursing jobs or call a recruiter to apply over the phone at 800-299-8132.